xen00rw/lazy_scripts/README.md

 # Intro
-Hello, during reconnaissance we commonly need to search on paid tools (Censys, Shodan, Security Trails) in other to get some useful information about the target.<br>
-And sometimes we don't need to pay for that tool, since we just need a fast and easy information about it.<br>
-So here I introduce you the _Lazy Scripts_<br>
+Here I introduce you the _Lazy Scripts_<br>
-It's basic javascript codes that can be save as an Bookmark on your browser in order to extract some information about this tools<br>
+It's basic javascript codes that can be save as an Bookmark on your browser in order to extract some information about tools with useful information for recon phase of pentesting<br>

 #### [@phor3nsic](https://github.com/phor3nsic)